himoacs/solace_kdb_whitepaper/whitepaper.md

 #### Spinning up a PubSub+ instance

 As discussed earlier, there are multiple ways to deploy a PubSub+ instance.
-The easiest way is to sign-up for a [Solace CLoud account](https://console.solace.cloud/login/new-account) and spin up a 60-day free instance.
+The easiest way is to sign-up for a [Solace Cloud account](https://console.solace.cloud/login/new-account) and spin up a 60-day free instance.
 Alternatively, you can setup a local [PubSub+ instance via Docker](https://docs.solace.com/Solace-SW-Broker-Set-Up/Docker-Containers/Set-Up-Docker-Container-Image.htm).
 PubSub+ Standard Edition is free to use in production as well.

 On Solace Cloud, we can create a free service very quickly by selecting the 'free' tier and picking AWS as our cloud provider.
 I have selected US East as my availability zone and have named my service `demo`.
 Because this is a `free` tier, we are given a very lightweight PubSub+ instance with the following configuration:
 - 50 connections